Transforming fractures into strength and beauty.

 Between survival and renewed purpose

-Why Music Therapy?
+Why Music and Movement?

 Reduce anxiety, depression, and cravings